DQIX/dqix-decomp/README.md

 ---

 ### ✨ Notes
 This project is a work in progress.
-Community contributions and feedback are welcome to help improve accuracy and functionality!
+Community contributions and feedback are welcome to help improve functionality!